 4. How Long Will Remodeling Take?

-When most people are talking about house remodeling, the cost and the design are what dominates the conversation.
+When most people are talking about house remodeling, the cost and design dominate the conversation.

 Yet, time is a crucial factor that can determine whether a remodel is better than a move.